MicrosoftDocs/sql-docs/docs/advanced-analytics/data-collection-ml-troubleshooting-process.md

 For individual user accounts:

-1. Determine whether the instance supports Mixed Mode authentication, SQL logons only, or Windows authentication only.
+1. Determine whether the instance supports Mixed Mode authentication, SQL logins only, or Windows authentication only.
 This setting affects your R or Python code requirements.
 2. For each user who needs to run R code, determine the required level of permissions on each database where objects will be written from R, data will be accessed, or objects will be created.
 3. To enable script execution, create roles or add users to the following roles, as necessary: